Heerhugowaard: Parks

-The surroundings of Heerhugowaard are quite varied and beautiful.
-Not far from Heerhugowaard you will find several landscapes.
-East of the agglomeration there are different kinds of flower bulb fields.
+The surroundings of Heerhugowaard are quite varied, including much farmland. with flower bulb fields to the east.
 In the mid-1980s, 61 hectares of woodland were planted, the "Waarderhout".
-Of course you will also find much farmland in the region of Heerhugowaard.

-Shopping centre
+Commerce

 One shopping centre in Heerhugowaard is Middenwaard, owned by real estate investment company Wereldhave.
 Middenwaard was built in five phases.
-Construction began in 1974, while the last phase was completed in 2008.
-Because of this phased development, the shopping centre has an odd external and internal appearance.
-Meanwhile, Middenwaard has been renovated and has an unambiguous appearance nowadays.
+Construction began in 1974, with the last phase completed in 2008, with renovations since then.

-Middenwaard offers a large variety in stores and services, including:

 Transport

-Heerhugowaard has good connections with the neighbouring places.
-Buses go to and from Alkmaar, Bergen NH, Broek Op Langedijk and Ursem.
+Heerhugowaard has good connections.
+Buses go to Alkmaar, Bergen NH, Broek Op Langedijk and Ursem.
 Also Heerhugowaard has Interliner links.
-Heerhugowaard railway station is on the railway routes to Hoorn and Den Helder, Alkmaar - Amsterdam - Nijmegen, and Alkmaar - Haarlem - The Hague.
-Heerhugowaard is on the N242, the N508 and the N507 road.
+Heerhugowaard railway station is on the routes to Hoorn and Den Helder, Alkmaar - Amsterdam - Nijmegen, and Alkmaar - Haarlem - The Hague.
+Heerhugowaard is on the N242, the N508 and N507 roads.

 Government

 The former municipal council of Heerhugowaard consisted of 31 seats, which were divided as follows: